donSchoe/shoutcast-irc/README.md

 changelog
 ---------

+0.2.3: (2012-08-15)
+ * fixing the .status bug introduced in e41ab74
+ * fixing the topic-autoupdate bug introduced in e41ab74

 0.2.2: (2012-08-11)
  * using /usr/bin/env to get rubies outside the usual path and load instead of require so it looks in the right place for includes